triplem/winston-config/README.md

   var winston = require('winston')
     , winstonConf = require('winston-config');

-  winstonConf.winstonConfigFromFile(__dirname + '/../config/example-winston-config.json');
+  winstonConf.configFromFile(__dirname + '/../config/example-winston-config.json', callback(error, winston) {
+    if (error) {
+      console.log('error during winston configuration');
+    } else {
+      console.log('everything alright');
+    }
+  });
 ```

-Right now, winston-config offers two methods, one is `winstonConfigFromFile` (calling a json-file and using it for the
+Right now, winston-config offers two methods, one is `configFromFile` (calling a json-file and using it for the
-configuration of winston) the other one is `winstonConfig`.
+configuration of winston) the other one is `configWithNames`.
 This method accepts a JS Object to configure winston (well
-in reality this method is called by the `winstonConfigFromFile` and does nothing else then adding the config to winston).
+in reality this method is called by the `configFromFile` and does nothing else then adding the config to winston).

+If you do have

 It is very important to use the `__dirname + '/' (note the '/'), otherwise the configuration file will not be found.
 A configuration file can look like (see directory config or test):